nimakam/universal-identity/README.md

 ## 🧩 Problem

-### 🆔🧩 The digital identity fragmentation problem
+### 🆔🧩 Digital identity fragmentation

 - 🙍‍♀️🧩 Broken consumer experiences - So many passwords, issues with personal data management and privacy, friction and limitations across services/devices/ecosystems/use-cases.
 - 🏢🙍‍♀️✅ Enterprise validation and verification challenges - Multi-trillion dollar IAM and Identity Verification industries as a result.
-- 📱🧪 Roadblocks for building new and innovative services - Fragmented identity silos each controlled by large players, adds significant friction or prevents innovation completely.
+- 📱🧪 Innovation roadblocks - Fragmented identity silos, each controlled by a large player, adds significant friction to adoption of innovative new services.
-- 🏢🧩 Broken business models- Allows certain players to lock people in, such that innovative business models cannot emerge, inability for others to compose innovative business models, and capture their own value.
+- 🏢🧩 Broken business models- Allows certain players to lock consumers and businesses in, such that innovative business models cannot emerge, preventing others to capture any of their own value.

 ## 🙌 Solution